Unity-Technologies/ml-agents/docs/Training-PPO.md

 #### Normalize

-`normalize` corresponds to whether normalization is applied to the state inputs.
-This normalization is based on the running average and variance of the states.
+`normalize` corresponds to whether normalization is applied to the vector observation inputs.
+This normalization is based on the running average and variance of the vector observation.
 Normalization can be helpful in cases with complex continuous control problems, but may be harmful with simpler discrete control problems.

 #### Number of Layers

-`num_layers` corresponds to how many hidden layers are present after the state input, or after the CNN encoding of the observation.
+`num_layers` corresponds to how many hidden layers are present after the observation input, or after the CNN encoding of the visual observation.
 For simple problems, fewer layers are likely to train faster and more efficiently.
 More layers may be necessary for more complex control problems.

 Typical range: `1` - `3`